SondaMalang/SondaMalang/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 Hi!
-I'm Musonda 👩‍💻✨, an aspiring tech enthusiast diving into the exciting world of robotics, networking, and cybersecurity. 🚀
+I'm Musonda 👩‍💻✨, a tech enthusiast diving into the exciting world of robotics, networking, and cybersecurity. 🚀
 I’m passionate about building innovative solutions and exploring cutting-edge technologies. 🌟

 ## What I'm Currently Doing